tjko/fanpico/commands.md

 These commands are for reading (measuring) the current input/output values on Fan and Motherboard Fan ports.

 #### MEASure:Read?
-This command returns all measurements for all FAN and MBFAN, ans SENSOR ports.
+This command returns all measurements for all FAN and MBFAN, and SENSOR ports.
 (This is same as: Read?)

 Response format: